Calring/Cech-Cohomology-for-3D--Reconstruction/Paper/README.md

-this second paper about points cloud reconstruction by using machine learning
+this second paper is about points cloud reconstruction by using machine learning